-Come enjoy a fun day exploring the waters of Portland and its surrounding islands with your family!
-The slower pace of this tour is perfect for families with younger children.
+This two-hour adventure on Casco Bay is designed for families with children ages seven and up.
+Enjoy a fun paddle along the waters of Portland harbor and its surrounding islands!
+The slower pace of this tour is perfect for novice paddlers and children.

 - Ages 8-12 July 10th-14th